HealthRex/CDSS/README.md

 Review the Wiki (https://github.com/HealthRex/CDSS/wiki) for Starter Notes on using some of the common data sources and codebase as well as general lab/group infrastructure.

 Code is made freely available for academic use.
-For questions about usage, email stanford [dot] healthrex [at] gmail [dot] com.
+For commercial use or other questions, email stanford [dot] healthrex [at] gmail [dot] com.

 Suggested citation: Chen, J. H., Podchiyska, T. & Altman, R. B. Journal of the American Medical Informatics Association ocv091 (2016). doi:10.1093/jamia/ocv091